Pardon Tillinghast: Family and descendants

 Pardon Tillinghast married his first wife, Sarah Butterworth around 1653.
 Sarah was also the name of their oldest child, born in 1654.
 With his first wife he had three children.
 There is no proof that Sarah Tillinghast, daughter of Pardon Tillinghast, was the Sarah that married Joseph Hearnden.
 The Tillingast Family Association expert in the early generations, Wayne Tillinghast, has spent years researching original documents in Rhode Island and has not found any proof that Sarah survived beyond 1671.

 His oldest surviving son, John, married Isabel, the daughter of John Sayles and Mary Williams, and the granddaughter of Providence founder Roger Williams.
 His youngest child by this marriage, Mary, married Benjamin Carpenter, the son of Providence proprietor William Carpenter and his wife Elizabeth Arnold who was the daughter of another Providence proprietor, William Arnold.

 Tillinghast married a second time, on 16 April 1664, to Lydia Taber, the daughter of Philip Taber and Lydia Masters, and this marriage produced nine more children.
 Their son Pardon married Mary Keech, the daughter of George and Mary Keech, and had five children, two of whom, Mary and Mercy, were both wives of Colonel Peter Mawney, a member of Rhode Island's short-lived Huguenot settlement.
 Their son Philip married Martha Holmes, the daughter of Jonathan Holmes, and the granddaughter of early Baptist minister Obadiah Holmes.
 Their third son, Benjamin, married Sarah Rhodes, a daughter of Malachi Rhodes and Mary Carder, a granddaughter of Zachariah Rhodes and Joanne Arnold, and a great-granddaughter of William Arnold.
-Their fourth son, Joseph, first married Freelove Stafford, the daughter of Samuel Stafford and Mercy Westcott, and granddaughter of early Providence proprietor Stukeley Westcott.
-One of Joseph's descendants by a second marriage was writer Richard Henry Dana, Jr.
+Their fourth son, Joseph, first married Freelove Stafford, the daughter of Samuel Stafford and Mercy Westcott, and granddaughter of early Providence proprietor Stukely Westcott.
+One of Joseph's descendants by a second marriage was writer Richard Henry Dana Jr.

 Tillinghast's granddaughter Mary, daughter of son John, married Richard Ward who served briefly as the Deputy Governor of the Rhode Island colony, then served a one-year term as governor.
 Their son, Samuel Ward served several terms as governor of the colony and became one of Rhode Island's two delegates to the Continental Congress.
 Samuel Ward's great-granddaughter, Julia Ward Howe, was the noted writer and poet who wrote the lyrics to The Battle Hymn of the Republic.
-Other notable descendants of Pardon Tillinghast include Nicholas Brown, Jr., for whom Brown University is named, and Stephen Arnold Douglas who engaged Abraham Lincoln in a series of famed debates in 1858 prior to a Senate race, then later lost to him in the 1860 presidential election.
+Other notable descendants of Pardon Tillinghast include Nicholas Brown Jr., for whom Brown University is named, and Stephen Arnold Douglas who engaged Abraham Lincoln in a series of famed debates in 1858 prior to a Senate race, then later lost to him in the 1860 presidential election.